MrClock8163/GeoComPy/docs/introduction.rst

 Introduction
 ============

-This page aims to introduce the basic usage, and general concepts of the package.
+This section aims to introduce the basic usage, and general concepts of the package.

 Communication